 Using biodiesel is not only cleaner for our air, it’s cleaner for your engine.
 Biodiesel provides increased cetane and superior lubricity, helping to extend engine life and reduce maintenance costs.
 Biodiesel blends up to B20 can be used in existing diesel engines with little to no impact on engine performance, while exhibiting cold flow properties similar to #2 diesel.

-What’s more, biodiesel is produced in nearly every state in nation, spurring economic development and supporting good paying, American jobs.
-The U.S. has a total 232 biodiesel production facilities and nearly 3.4 billion gallons of annual production capacity.
-Iowa lead the nation in 2014 with 227 million gallons of production, or about 16% of total U.S. production.
+What’s more, biodiesel is produced in nearly every state in the nation, spurring economic development and supporting good paying, American jobs.
+The U.S. has more than 125 biodiesel production facilities and 3 billion gallons of annual production capacity.
+Iowa lead the nation in 2020 with 351 million gallons of production, or about 20% of total U.S. production.

 To learn more about this biodegradable, environmentally-friendly advanced biofuel, please visit the informative links below.